Humane Education Program:

-St. Hubert’s Animal Welfare Center is dedicated to the humane treatment of all animals and provides services that support the human-animal bond and which foster an environment where people respect all living creatures.
-We believe this begins with education for both youth and adults, in sharing knowledge about the ways that people can be agents for change by building positive and enriching relationships and habits with other beings.
+St. Hubert’s Animal Welfare Center is dedicated to providing services that support healthy human-animal relationships.
+We believe this begins with education for both youth and adults in building positive and enriching relationships and habits with other beings.

 Kind Choices: Animals in Need

 Our beginning program is designed to gently introduce the tenets of companion animal care, respect and welfare related issues to our youngest students.
 Through interactive storytelling lessons in a variety of animal related topics, students will engage their feelings of compassion for those animal subjects by exercising their empathy and through interactive discussion and reflection.

 Students will exercise their skills in reading body language in both people and animals through visual role playing and class interaction.
 We will discuss cat and dog safety and dog bite prevention and students’ experiences with the animals in their own lives.
 Through conversation and student response we will help students to brainstorm positive alternatives to diffusing conflict and engage their empathy and compassion for the emotional lives of other beings.

 Students will learn about age appropriate animal related issues that we work with at St. Hubert’s as well as abroad in animal welfare including spay and neuter programs, animal adoption and rehoming, animal emergencies, and treating animals in the entertainment and food industry with respect.
 Through discussion, a visual presentation and reflective activity, students will learn about the emotional lives of non-human animals and the meaning of being an agent of positive change for both people and animals.

 Challenging Fear-Based Beliefs & Stereotypes